 Electronic Health Record

-An Electronic Health Record (EHR) is basically a digital version of a paper record.
-Instead of a thick folder, the EHR software solution can store all digital records and provide an overview of patient care.
-The EHR software solution can do anything from keeping a patient history to integrating pharmacies and billing.
+An electronic health record (EHR) is basically a digital version of a patient’s paper chart.
+Instead of a thick folder, EHR software can store all digital records and provide an overview of patient care.
+EHR solutions can do anything from keeping a patient history to integrating pharmacies and billing.

 EHR can reduce the number of errors and legibility problems that occur with manual double entry and allow practitioners to see patients more quickly.
 This automation leads to more accurate diagnosis and overall treatment.

 The EHR systems also have portals for patients to access their medical history and view medical records, giving patients more control in their overall treatment.

 Medical Practice Management Software

 Medical practice management software (MPMS), or just Practice management software (PMS), helps to handle all the daily work in a medical office.
 It bridges the gap between such clinical work as documenting diagnosis and procedure codes, planning patient visits, checking insurance, and managing medical billing tasks.